Arepas con queso are savory, cheese filled corn cakes cooked on a griddle. This South American treat is delicious with any meal!

 These arepas are so easy to make, which means you can easily make them any time!

 - Make the dough.
-Whisk together the cornmeal, salt and both cheeses.
+Whisk together the cornmeal, salt and both cheeses in a medium bowl.
 Stir in the water and butter until a soft dough forms.
 If the dough cracks and feels dry when you work it, add a little more water.

 - Let sit.
 Cover the bowl with a kitchen towel and allow it to sit for ten minutes.

 - Knead and divide.
 Knead the dough for a few minutes until it is smooth and soft.
 Then divide the dough into 16 equal balls.
-Pat each ball of dough into a circle.
+Pat each ball of dough into a circle using the palm of your hand.

 - Fill with cheese.
 Place a few tablespoons of shredded cheese in the middle of the patty.
 Fold and wrap the dough around the cheese, ensuring all the cheese is well sealed inside.

 - Cook.
-In a hot skillet, place a small pad of butter on the skillet and spread it around to coat the surface.
-Place the arepas on the skillet and cook for 5 minutes on each side.
+In a hot skillet (nonstick skillet preferred), place a small pad of butter on the skillet and spread it around to coat the surface.
+Place the arepas on the skillet and cook for 5 minutes on the first side and then for 5 minutes on the second side.
+Aim for medium heat because the butter will burn past 350°F.

 - Cool and enjoy.
-Transfer the arepas to a wire rack to cool while you continue cooking the rest.
+Transfer the arepas to a wire rack to cool while you continue cooking the rest (or to a medium-low heat oven to keep warm if you are making a lot).
 This prevents steam from building up and making them soggy.
 Then enjoy!

 To reheat leftover arepas, you can put them in a 350F oven or toaster oven for about 10 minutes.
 You can also reheat them in the microwave, but you lose a little of the crispy and tender texture this way.